akim42003/SOFIA/README.md

 - Command execution is logged and can be restricted
 - Sensitive credentials are stored securely using system keyrings

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🔮 Future Roadmap

-- [ ] Enhanced computer vision with Gemma 3
-- [ ] Improved voice interface with advanced Whisper integration
-- [ ] Automated task reasoning and planning
-- [ ] Multi-monitor support
-- [ ] Browser automation integration
-- [ ] Plugin system for custom tools

 **Note**: SOFIA is designed for personal automation and productivity.
 Always ensure you understand what commands SOFIA will execute before confirming actions.